google/WebFundamentals/src/content/en/updates/2018/07/watch-video-using-picture-in-picture.md

 ### Enter Picture-in-Picture {: enter-pip }

-Let’s start simply with a &lt;video> element and a way for the user to interact with it, such as a &lt;button> element.
+Let’s start simply with a video element and a way for the user to interact with it, such as a button element.

     <video id="videoElement" src="https://example.com/file.mp4"></video>
     <button id="pipButtonElement"></button>